deionizedoatmeal/popdots/README.md

 *read me under construction... screenshots are up to date*

 # configuation files
--i3wm (w/ gaps & rounded corners)
+- i3wm (w/ gaps & rounded corners)
--polybar
+- polybar
--firefox
+- firefox
--neovim
+- neovim
--comptom
+- comptom
--rofi
+- rofi
--ranger
+- ranger
--zathura
+- zathura
 # installation scripts for:
--installing apt, python and rust packages
+- installing apt, python and rust packages
--installing the resolved fork of i3-gaps on a debian based system
+- installing the resolved fork of i3-gaps on a debian based system
--installing polybar on a debian based system
+- installing polybar on a debian based system
--moving config files and scripts into .config and /bin
+- moving config files and scripts into .config and /bin
 # functionality scripts for:
--volume adjustment
+- volume adjustment
--backlight adjustment
+- backlight adjustment
--nice lock screen
+- nice lock screen
--toggling redshift & displaying redhshift status in polybar
+- toggling redshift & displaying redhshift status in polybar
--displaying cpu frequency in polybar
+- displaying cpu frequency in polybar
--displaying powerusage profile in polybar
+- displaying powerusage profile in polybar
--using rofi to change power profile
+- using rofi to change power profile
--using rofi to exit session
+- using rofi to exit session
--using rofi to connect to bluetooth devices
+- using rofi to connect to bluetooth devices
 # screenshots
 ![Clock](/screenshots/2020-02-15-025155_3200x1800_scrot.png)
 ![Clock](/screenshots/2020-02-15-022234_3200x1800_scrot.png)